ETCBC/dhammapada/docs/transcription.md

 Sentences, clauses and words either belong to the Pāli original or to the Latin translation.
 The feature `trans` codes which is the case.

-!!! caution "Mind the twins"
+**Mind the twins**

 The fact that stanzas contain both the original and the translation has these consequences:

 *   If you count the words inside a stanza, you add up the Pāli words and the Latin words.
 Likewise if you count sentences and clauses.
 *   If you want to count only words, clauses, sentences of one text type, use the `trans` feature to distinguish between them.
 *   If you count the words *within* sentences or clauses, you count the words of one text type only.

 ## Text-Fabric model